bbauska/W3Cx-5of5/README.md

 <p>When an HTML page is rendered, it&apos;s sequential, it goes from top to
-bottom, so in that case, the button is created, added to the DOM, then the script is executed, and document.querySelector will return a reference on the button.
+bottom, so in that case, the button is created, added to the DOM, then the script is executed, and document.querySelector will return a reference on the button.</p>

 <p>If I move this script tag before the button, in that case, it&apos;s not
 going to work because the b variable here will correspond to nothing,